How to Sync Audio and Video Manually

 i.
 Download and install

-Press the following “Download” to get the software fully installed to your computer.
+Press the following “Download” to get the software fully installed on your computer.
 Mind that this software is only suitable for computer running Windows OS.

 ii.
 Add the problematic video